 In 2018/19 the Council had no variable rate investments.
-However, to increase liquidity, in 2019/20, the percentage of variable rate investments has increased to half, as fixed rate investments have matured.
+However, to increase liquidity, in 2019/20, £25 million of variable rate investments have been acquired, as fixed rate investments have matured.

 Since all investments are classified as Loans and Receivables any change in the fair value resulting from changes in interest rates would have no effect upon the figures contained within the Accounts.